spicata/mint-fresh-notes/_notes/Gannon Exercises.md

 - We did Ex.
 10A-D of Cambridge.
 - 10D Q6: A sandwich with nothing in it is (sadly) not a sandwich.
 But apparently a sandwich with only onions is a sandwich.
 So hm...
 - Finished 10A-D, so did Mathspace :-/

+## 07th of February, 2023

+- Something about how in ye olde times, you got fired when you got pregnant.
+God bless modern regulations, eh?
+- Anyways, it terms of work, we did Pascal's triangle, and how it relates to combi.
+Essentially, you can rewrite the triangle tin terms of combinations.
+Search up some permutation of the words "combination" and "Pascal's triangle".
+    - Also, learn that nCr = (n-1)C(n-r) + (n-1)Cr
+- This also leads into binomial expansion.
+    - The top row is the 0th row.
+From then on is 1st, then 2nd, then 3rd, so on.
+    - The numbers in the nth row relate to the coefficients of an expansion of (a+b)^n.
+E.g. (a+b)^2 = 1a^2 + 2ab + 1b^2.
+- Try expanding (2x-4y)^4
+- Classwork/homework is q1a, c, e, and g.
+Then do p.364 and 365.